raveenam0/hair-product-checker/README.md

 # Hair Product Checker
-This is a simple project that takes in a list of hair product ingredients and checks for any alcohols (good and bad), humectants, and proteins.
+This is a simple project that checks for any alcohols (good and bad), humectants, and proteins in a list of hair product ingredients.
 It's helpful for checking if a hair product has possibly harmful or helpful ingredients.

 ## How to Use
 1. Write the ingredients in the ingredients.txt file.
 Each ingredient must be separated by a newline.